ONAP for Network Orchestration and Automation Training Course

 The training can be contracted for 2 days, focusing on core aspects relevant to the customer.
 It can also be extended regarding administrative, design, networking, and/or troubleshooting topics concerning OpenStack deployments.
 Other underlying SDN solutions, such as Linux Bridge or OvS, can also be covered.

-21 HoursThis instructor-led live training in Serbia (online or onsite) is designed for networking engineers and developers who wish to configure, run, and manage programmable networking resources using P4.
+28 HoursThis instructor-led, live training in Serbia (online or onsite) is aimed at system administrators, network engineers, and developers who wish to install, configure, and manage controllers, applications, and networking devices under an SDN.

 By the end of this training, participants will be able to: